singnet/das-query-engine/docs/DAS-Overview.md

 <img src="assets/components.png" width="900"/>
 </p>

-Components in the DAs architecture are designed to provide the same [data manipulation API](https://singnet.github.io/das-query-engine/api/das/) regardeless of whether it's being used locally or remotelly or, in the case of a local DAS, whether DB persistence is being used or not.
+Components in the DAS architecture are designed to provide the same [data manipulation API](https://singnet.github.io/das-query-engine/api/das/) regardeless of whether it's being used locally or remotelly or, in the case of a local DAS, whether DB persistence is being used or not.